korzan-og/F1-Racing-Leaderboard-POC/README.md

     brew --prefix openssl
     ```

     This command will output the path, for example, `/usr/local/opt/openssl@1.1` or `/opt/homebrew/opt/openssl@3` (the version might differ).
 We will copy this path into variable `OPENSSL_PREFIX`.
+If no path is returned, it means that openssl is not installed.
+In this case, run the following:

+       ```bash
+         brew update
+         brew install openssl
+         brew link --force openssl
+         brew --prefix openssl
+       ```
+       Now you should be able to see the path.

      *Set environment variables:**

        ```bash